jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.9.3 ConservativeSmoothingFilter

-Performs a conservative-smoothing filter on an image.
+Performs a conservative-smoothing filter on an image..

 *Parameters*: